Build your own workplace celebration and you’ll not only honor your company’s unique culture but enjoy the full benefits of recognizing employees!

 A pair of tired (but too often true) stereotypes about celebrations in the workplace can be traced to a common managerial mistake.

-The term “office party” generally brings up two stereotypes in popular culture: the annual bash where everyone overindulges at the open bar and makes bad social choices, or an awkward affair where food is the main attraction and no one has fun (remember the cake party scene in Office Space?
-Poor Milton!).
+The term “office party” generally brings up two stereotypes in popular culture: the annual bash where everyone overindulges at the open bar and makes bad social choices, or an awkward affair where food is the main attraction and no one has fun.

 What do these workplace celebration stereotypes have in common?
 Managers order food and drink and then consider their job done.